LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 You must log in to your account to access the app.
 Each user has a specific role that grants them different levels of access.

-The login system is implemented with *Flask_Login* and includes custom roles.
+The login system is implemented with *flask_Login* and includes custom roles.
 Roles:

 - Admin